 The FWT FLOATGEN was installed in April 2018 on SEM-REV and it has been producing on the grid since September 2018.
-SEM-REV has just welcomed in August 2019 a new prototype, the WEC WAVEGEM.
+CN has installed in August 2019 another prototype, the WEC WAVEGEM.

 Support for this project comes from CAPEX: Investment of 19M€ (VAT included) – 100 % Public funding; CPER Region Pays de la Loire (2007-2013).
 French Government ANR (2014-2019); and OPEX: Co-funding on collaborative research projects, Services, subsidies.

 The site is located 12 nautical miles off the north coast of Le Croisic in Pays de la Loire, at France (West coast).
 Water depth is 32 to 36m LAT with a maximum tidal variation of 6.2m.

 South: 47°13.94’N – 2°46.88’W

 Concession on the maritime public domain (accepted July 2011 and confirmed January 2014).
 Permitting process completed for multi-technologies on 2014.

 The test site has been operational since the consents were approved in July of 2011 for WEC and in January of 2014 for floating wind.
 Full electrical connection was finalized in October of 2012.
 The subsea hub connection system was launched in August 2015.
 SEM-REV is currently hosting two prototypes, the FWT FLOATGEN and the WEC WAVEGEM.

 The environmental monitoring program of the SEM-REV test site is dual.
 It comprises both: